Champagne

 • 1928: This vintage is often considered one of the greatest of the 20th century in Champagne.
 The Champagnes from this vintage are rare and sought after for their complexity and elegance.

-• 1945: An exceptional vintage celebrated as the end of the Second World War.
+• 1945: An exceptional vintage that was celebrated as the end of the Second World War.
 The Champagnes of 1945 are rare and prized for their exceptional quality.

 • 1964: This vintage produced balanced and elegant Champagnes that have aged beautifully over the years.